Gaussian lower bound for the FIN diffusion: Introduction

-\begin{obs} We can take $x=at$ with $0\leq a\leq\epsilon_1$ on theorem \ref{main}.
-Then we obtain exponential upper and lower bounds on $\Pb(|X_t|\geq at)$.
-This indicates that a large deviation principle for the BTM might hold. \end{obs} The proof that we will present for the corresponding lower bound relies heavily on the fact that $(X_t)_{t\geq0}$ has a clearly identified scaling limit.
-This scaling limit is called the \textit{Fontes, Isopi, Newman singular diffusion} (FIN).
-It was discovered by Fontes, Isopi and Newman in \cite{fin} and it is a singular diffusion on a random environment.
-More accurately, this diffusion is a speed measure change of a Brownian motion through a random, purely atomic measure $\rho$, where $\rho$ is the Stieltjes measure associated to an $\alpha$-stable subordinator.
+The proof that we will present for the lower bound relies heavily on the fact that $(X_t)_{t\geq0}$ has a clearly identified scaling limit.
+This scaling limit is the \textit{Fontes-Isopi-Newman singular diffusion} (FIN) $(Z_t)_{t\geq0}$.
+It was discovered by Fontes, Isopi and Newman in \cite{fin} and it should be thought of as a Brownian motion moving among a random environment of traps.
+More accurately, the FIN singular diffusion $Z$ is obtained as a speed-measure change of a Brownian motion through a random, purely atomic measure $\rho$, where $\rho$ is the Stieltjes measure associated to an $\alpha$-stable subordinator.

-To define the FIN diffusion, first we recall the definition of a speed measure changed Brownian motion.
-Let $B_t$ be a standard one dimensional Brownian motion defined over $(\Omega,\cal{F},\Pb)$ and starting at zero.
-Let $l(t,x)$ be a bi-continuous version of his local time.
-Given any locally finite measure $\mu$ on $\mathbb{R}$, denote